 CSO Project Updates

 In 2015, the City of Lynchburg implemented a new Long Term Control Plan (LTCP) to more effectively and efficiently address the City’s combined sewer system.
 Under this new plan, only seventeen of the original 132 combined sewer overflow (CSO) points will remain open.
 Six of these points overflow directly into the James River.
-Of the remaining eleven points that do not discharge to the James River, only one will overflow more than once a year on average.
+Of the remaining eleven points that do not discharge to the James River, only two will overflow more than once a year on average.

 To learn more about where existing CSO points are in the City of Lynchburg, please visit the Find My Sewershed page.